eliornl/UAVLogViewer-AgentChatbot/backend/README.md

 ## Installation

 **Note:** This installation guide is for the backend only.
 For frontend installation instructions, please refer to the README in the main project directory.
+Run the backend first, then the frontend.

 ### 1. Clone and Setup